If you’re looking for an experience beyond the usual shopping malls and tourist spots, well. How about visiting a farm?

 Here, a guide explained to us (in Mandarin.. earning confused looks from my dad who can’t speak Mandarin to save his life) about the feed process, whereby the bushels of grass are cut into smaller blades and fed through a grinder.

-Just next door is the pen housing hundreds of goats.
-They were mostly white, with two types – the one with pointy ears and the ones with long droopy ears like Anjali from The Hunchback of Notredame.
+Just next door was the pen, which housed hundreds of goats.
+They were mostly white, and there were two distinct types – the one with pointy ears and the ones with long droopy ears like Anjali from The Hunchback of Notredame.

-We fed them grass, and while attempting to take a selfie, one of the goats mistook my hair for food.
-I guess it’s time to load the conditioner and hair repair shampoo…. #hairlookslikegrasswtf
+We fed them grass, and while attempting to take a selfie, one of the goats mistook my hair for food lol.
+I know I don’t have luscious locks but come on.

-It is not common among Western cultures to eat goat meat, but here in Malaysia, goat is common, especially when cooked with curries and spicy sauces, as it tastes strong and gamey.
+It is not common among Western cultures to eat goat meat, but goat is common in Malaysia, especially when cooked with curries and spicy sauces, as it tastes strong and gamey.